PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: Field Study

 On the first day of the study, students spent 45 minutes onboarding and beginning to use the system during class time.
 In each class the instructor introduced the study and randomly divided the students into groups, seated in separate areas of the classroom.
 Students in both groups then individually reviewed onboarding materials illustrating how to use the version of the system they were assigned to use (either the full version of PolicyCraft or the baseline version).
 Across classes, both versions of the system were initialized with the same set of three initial policies provided by the instructors to kick-start the discussion.
 In the full version of PolicyCraft each policy included two initial, illustrative cases provided and labeled by the instructors.
 The initial policies and cases are available in Appendix~\ref{sec:initial_policy_and_case}.
 Students were encouraged to use the system for discussions instead of discussing verbally, to leverage the system's collaboration features and avoid cross-group influence.
 By the end of the first class, all students had begun using the system.

 Between the first and second class sessions, which were separated by one day for both participating classes (e.g., Monday and Wednesday), students were asked to use the system during a minimum of three periods: first, as homework after the first class, due by the end of the day; second, anytime during the day between classes; and finally, a third time anytime before the start of the second class.
 During each period, students were asked to complete at least seven actions, including creating or editing at least one policy.
 For the full version of PolicyCraft, all actions related to policies, cases, reasons, and discussions counted, except for voting on cases or `liking' reasons added by others, since these actions required only a single click.
 For the baseline version, all actions related to policies and discussions counted.
 We expected students to meet these minimum participation requirements easily.
 For example, a student using the full version of PolicyCraft could quickly complete three actions by creating a case, explaining the reason behind their vote on that case, and adding it to a policy.
 We set minimal participation requirements to ensure that students would have ample opportunities for interaction across the field study period, while also providing students with flexibility to decide when and how much they want to contribute (cf. \cite{zhang2018making, kuo2024wikibench}).
+Students were graded on whether they met these minimum participation requirements, but not on the content of their contributions.
+All students met or exceeded the requirements, knowing that the policies they collaboratively developed would inform the official course policies.

 Each time students created or edited a policy, they answered a multiple-choice question about what inspired them to create or edit the policy.
 By analyzing how often each option was chosen, we could compare inspirations for policy creation and edits in each of our study conditions.
 Students could choose one or more of the following five options: \begin{itemize} \item [1.]
 To address a specific case/scenario that I thought of \item [2.]
 To address a specific case/scenario that someone else shared \item [3.]
 To address a general issue that I thought of \item [4.]
 To address a general issue that someone else shared \item [5.]
 Other \end{itemize}